seanstark/sentinel-tools/dataconnectors/cross-tenant-logging/azure-activity-logs/readme.md

   > ![image](https://github.com/seanstark/sentinel-tools/assets/84108246/cbdd69b1-518d-46f6-a80b-6b4cfb68b2c8)

 8. Select **Save**
+> ℹ️ If you would like the logic app to also configure logging in the current tenant add the **Monitoring Contributor** role to applicable subscriptions or managment groups in the current tenant

-# Step 2 - Configure Azure Lighthouse
+# Step 3 - Configure Azure Lighthouse
 1. From the Azure Portal navigate to **Azure Lighthouse**
 2. Select **Manage your customers**
 3. Select **Create ARM Template**